abgulati/kosmos-2_5-containerized/README.md

 - In a bash shell (search for ```Ubuntu``` in the Start-menu in Windows), perform the following steps:

-    - Install CUDA Toolkit v12.4.1:
+    - Install CUDA Toolkit v12.4.1 (or appropriate version for your system):

         ```
         wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin